The location where Phoenix Coldon's car was found

 The street was completely redeveloped at some point after 2021.
 Credit: Google Maps.

-It appears as though she was living a somewhat complicated life.
-Before she went missing, she recorded a private video in which she tearfully said that she wanted to "start over."
-However, she did not say anything about running away or starting a new life somewhere else.
+There are indications she was living a complicated life.
+Before she went missing, she recorded a private video in which she tearfully said she wanted to "start over."
+However, she did not say anything about running away or starting a new life.

 "I feel so stupid because I let myself go a little bit.
 I probably would have been in a better situation if I had stuck with how it used to be."

-Judging by the context of the video, it appears as though she may have been talking about a situation that she had gotten herself into.
+The video suggested she was talking about a situation that she had gotten herself into.

-Coldon was was enrolled at the University of Missouri.
+Coldon was enrolled at the University of Missouri.

 Countrybrook Drive

 The Coldons lived at 12629 Countrybrook Drive in St. Louis, Missouri.
-Goldia and Lawrence Coldon reportedly lost the house in 2012 after they poured all of their life savings into hiring private detectives.
-A potential lead in Texas proved to be particularly damaging, as the person who submitted the tip later admitted that he had made it all up for attention.
-This hoax reportedly drained the Coldons of their remaining savings.
+Goldia and Lawrence Coldon reportedly lost the house in 2012 after they poured their life savings into hiring private detectives.
+A potential lead in Texas proved to be particularly damaging, as the person who submitted the tip later admitted he had concocted the story for attention.
+This hoax reportedly drained the Coldons of their savings.

 Google Maps shortcut

-There has been very little (public) movement in Coldon's case over the past few years.
+There has been very little movement in Coldon's case over the past few years.

 She remains missing to this day.